 There will be three homework assignments throughout the semester, meant to give you practice doing on your own what we have done in class.
 All three assignments will be in R and will cover basic commands (i.e., descriptive statistics), then linear regression, and finally logistic regression.
+Total points for each assignment vary, based on the number of questions and elements asked for in each.
+Any element missed will result in the loss of one point.
+Missed elements will be noted in the comments, so please review these notes to improve on consecutive assignments.
 The Basic R Commands Assignment (#1) is very time-consuming, so plan ahead, and start it early.